zanppa/fg-haptic/README.md

 Running
 -------

-Launch flightgear with at least the following options:
+Launch flightgear with the addon enabled:

-    fgfs --telnet=5401 --generic=socket,out,20,localhost,5402,udp,ff-protocol --addon=/path/to/fg-haptic
+    fgfs --addon=/path/to/fg-haptic

+This now automatically starts the telnet and generic protocols for communication.
+For manual installation, it should be enough to just normally launch Flight Gear without any additional arguments.

 Then run ```fg-haptic(.exe)```.